-Five individual lots of human plasma samples were tested.
-Validation samples (n=3) were prepared five times concentrated in each matrix (free from Ghrelin) and then diluted to 1:5 in order to obtain a final concentration of 25 pg/mL.
-QC were analysed against a calibration curve derived from a pool of human plasmas.
+These sources included 2 haemolysed samples (matrix 5 and 10).
+QC samples (n=3) were prepared five times concentrated in each matrix (free of Ghrelin) and then diluted to 1:5 in EIA buffer in order to obtain a final concentration of 5 pg/mL and analysed against a calibration curve.